In climate push, G7 agrees to stop international funding for coal

 The number of countries which have pledged to reach net zero has grown, but even if their commitments are fully achieved, there will still be 22 billion tonnes of carbon dioxide worldwide in 2050 which would lead to temperature rise of around 2.1C by 2100, the IEA said in its “Net Zero by 2050” report.

-Reporting by Markus Wacket in Frankfurt, Guy Faulconbridge and Elizabeth Piper in London, writing by Vera Eckert and Elizabeth Piper, additional reporting by Stephen Jewkes; Editing by Thomas Escritt, Peter Graff and Louise Heavens
+Reporting by Markus Wacket in Berlin, Guy Faulconbridge and Elizabeth Piper in London, additional reporting by Stephen Jewkes in Milan, writing by Vera Eckert and Elizabeth Piper; Editing by Thomas Escritt, Peter Graff and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.